 Community solar can be called many different names including:

-While most community solar programs are designed to save electricity consumers money, this is not always the case.
+While most community solar in IL programs is designed to save electricity consumers money, this is not always the case.
 For more information, feel free to read this guide on community solar

 In Illinois, it is possible to both create or enroll in a community solar program in most parts of the state.
 Interested developers and landowners are subject to their county’s specific laws regarding solar gardens and obtaining special use permits.
 State-wide, individual community solar projects are limited to 2 MW of capacity, which makes up roughly 10-12 acres of land or roof space.